MarieRiisgaard/snakemake_usearch_primertrim_and_subset/README.md

 # snakemake_usearch
-Simple snakemake pipeline based on the standard [usearch11 SOP](https://drive5.com/usearch/manual/uparse_pipeline.html).
+Simple snakemake workflow based on the standard [usearch11 SOP](https://drive5.com/usearch/manual/uparse_pipeline.html).

 ## Usage
 First install snakemake and the required software into a conda environment or use the container as described below.
 Then run using fx: